UNIRIS/uniris-core/README.md

 Please make sure your contributions adhere to our coding guidelines:
 - Code must adhere to the official Go guidelines (https://github.com/golang/go/wiki/CodeReviewComments, https://golang.org/doc/effective_go.html)
-- Code must use the `domain driven design`  and `hexagonal architecture` approaches (aka Clean architecture)
 - Pull request need to be based on the `develop` branch

 ## Licence